ome/omero-documentation/omero/sysadmins/cli/index.rst

 Command Line Interface as an OMERO admin tool
 =============================================

-When first beginning to work with the OMERO server, the :omerocmd:`db`, :omerocmd:`config`, and :omerocmd:`admin` commands will be the first you will need.
+When first beginning to work with the OMERO server, the :program:`omero db`, :program:`omero config`, and :program:`omero admin` commands will be the first you will need.
 For other important uses of Command Line see the links in "See Also" box.

 .. toctree::